- Children 8-years-old must sit in the backseat of the vehicle in a child passenger restraint system.

 The law requires car rental companies in California to provide access to a child restraint system if a person renting a car does not have one.
 This only applies if the child is 8 or younger.

 Ridesharing services including Uber and Lyft are also subject to the law, though drivers might not necessarily provide a car seat.
-Uber Car Seat and Uber Family are available in select cities, allowing a user to order a ride with a car seat available for an upcharge.
-Lyft policy states that riders should provide their own car seat in order for children to ride along.
+Uber Car Seat and Uber Family are available in select cities, allowing a user to order a ride with a child safety seat available for an upcharge.
+Lyft policy states that riders should provide their own car seats in order for children to ride along.

 Anyone looking for help in securing a child car seat or booster seat can contact the California Highway Patrol.
 The CHP can direct someone to a child passenger safety technician.
 Late in 2016, the California Department of Public Health received a grant of nearly $500,000 to train 450 new technicians and update 2,000 existing technicians on best practices for installing and using child safety restraint systems.